 It might be another 12 months until all the elements come together once again.
 Be persistent and you’ll be sure to capture that dream shot this winter.

-Bonus Tip: Have confidence that you’ll see something amazing and be open to the possibility of happenstance.
+Winter Photography Bonus Tip: Have confidence that you’ll see something amazing and be open to the possibility of happenstance.
 You never know what you’ll come across the next time you’re out with your camera.

 What Are You Waiting For?
 Get Out There!

 Winter conditions can be challenging, but don’t allow the weather to stop you from getting outdoors.
-Take advantage of these five essential winter photography tips and you’ll be well on your way to creating some wonderful winter images.
+Take advantage of these five essential winter photography tips and you’ll be well on your way to creating some wonderful winter photography.